testomatio/migrate-xray/README.md

 * Obtain XRay token from XRay app

+> [!IMPORTANT]
-> !
-Due to unavaibility of XRay API, you need to obtain token manually.
+> Due to unavaibility of XRay API, you need to obtain token manually.

 Open XRay app, open DevTools (F12), go to Network tab, and find XRay requests by filtering Network Requests by URL: